darrenklein/isthejmzrunning/README.md

 # isthejmzrunning
+> Status of the MTA's J, M, and Z trains.

 In tribute to the beloved https://isthelrunning.com/, here's an app designed to give you a quick update on the general status of the J, M, and Z trains.